f5devcentral/container-egress-service/README.md

 # container-egress-service
-A controller(CES) for controlling container egress traffic.
+CES is a solution help customers to control pods egress traffic (to cluster outside).
+It provides a k8s native way to egress policy tuning.
 Working with F5 AFM.

-More coming soon.
+Is creating [chinese wiki](https://github.com/f5devcentral/container-egress-service/wiki/%E4%B8%AD%E6%96%87%E9%A6%96%E9%A1%B5).
+More coming soon with code and demo.